Whisper of the Heart(1995): Characters, Voice Actors, Analysis & Character Map

 Ms. Kosaka | Voice Actor: Vicki Davis

-The school nurse at the high school Shizuku Tsukishima attends.
-At the beginning of the story, she handles the book lending procedure for Shizuku, who visited the school during summer vacation.
+The friendly school nurse at Mukaihara Junior High.
+At the beginning of the film, she handles the library checkout process for Shizuku during summer vacation.

 About the Author